Azure/iot-plug-and-play-bridge/pnpbridge/ReadMe.md

-# Building, Deploying and Extending the Azure IoT PnP Bridge
+# Building, Deploying and Extending the Azure IoT Plug and Play bridge

 ## Compile the Bridge